taishi-i/awesome-japanese-nlp-resources/docs/huggingface.en.md

   - By downloading, using, or distributing any portion or element of this model, you agree to be bound by the agreement described in the LICENSE file.
   - Downloads: 4535
 - [elyza/ELYZA-japanese-Llama-2-13b-fast](https://huggingface.co/elyza/ELYZA-japanese-Llama-2-13b-fast)
-  - ELYZA-japanese-Llama-2-13b-fastModel Description
-ELYZA-japanese-Llama-2-13b is a model that has undergone additional pretraining to enhance Japanese language capabilities, based on Llama 2.
+  - ELYZA-japanese-Llama-2-13b-fastModel DescriptionELYZA-japanese-Llama-2-13b is a model that has undergone additional pretraining to enhance Japanese language capabilities, based on Llama 2.
   - Downloads: 4488
 - [bclavie/JaColBERT](https://huggingface.co/bclavie/JaColBERT)
   - The Japanese version of this document is still in progress.